 There are a number of options for refinancing or retiring your HELOC before the draw period ends.

-- Refinance into a HELOC and take a fixed-rate option: If your HELOC is a variable rate loan, you may be worried about the fluctuating payment amounts from month to month.
-This option will give you a fixed APR on the amount owed while still allowing you to draw on the remaining funds during the draw period.
+- Refinance into a HELOC and take a fixed-rate option: If your HELOC is a variable-rate loan, you may be worried about the fluctuating payment amounts from month to month.
+Refinancing could give you a fixed APR on the amount owed while still allowing you to draw on the remaining funds during the draw period.

-- Refinance into a home equity loan: If you’re worried about varying interest on your HELOC, you can look into refinancing your line of credit into a home equity loan.
+- Refinance into a traditional home equity loan: If you’re worried about varying interest on your HELOC, you can look into refinancing your line of credit into a traditional home equity loan.
 This option gives you a fixed APR, fixed payments and a set repayment timeline.
 “Rather than having a revolving line of credit, you receive a lump sum and make fixed payments until the loan is paid off,” says Marlowe.

-- Pay off your HELOC: If you have the extra cash, it might make sense to repay your HELOC or lower the balance by applying additional amounts toward the principal.
-“See if the lender will fix the interest rate on your outstanding balance on your current home equity line and then really put the hammer down on making bigger payments before the draw period ends to minimize the payment shock,” McBride says.
+- Pay off your HELOC: If you have the extra cash, it might make sense to repay your HELOC entirely or lower the balance by applying additional amounts toward the principal.

 The bottom line

-HELOC loans are a good way to pay off high-interest credit card or medical debt or to make major remodels around the house.
+HELOCs are a good way to pay off high-interest credit card or make major remodels around the house.
 By understanding how the two phases of a HELOC work, you’ll gain a clearer sense of how to plan financially if you decide to use one.